top of page

 Galatians 6:11–15 — Glory Only in the Cross

 Paul closes the letter by writing in large letters with his own hand—likely for emphasis and urgency.
+He exposes the motives of the Judaizers:

-• they wanted to avoid persecution.
+• They wanted to avoid persecution.

-• they wanted to boast in the number of people they convinced to be circumcised.
+• They wanted to boast in the number of people they convinced to be circumcised.

 Paul rejects all flesh-based identity markers.
 His only boast is the cross of Christ.
 Through the cross, the world has been crucified to him, and he to the world.

 What matters is not circumcision or uncircumcision, but a new creation.
 “If anyone is in Christ, he is a new creation.”
+This transformation is at the heart of our faith.

 Galatians 6:16–18 — Final Blessing

-He also reminds them that he bears in his body the marks of Jesus—the scars of persecution that authenticate his ministry e.g. the 5 times he received the 39 lashes etc.
+He also reminds them that he bears in his body the marks of Jesus—the scars of persecution that authenticate his ministry.
+For example, he received the 39 lashes five times.
+He ends the letter with grace, affection, and blessing.

 Key Learning Points

-1. Restore gently
+1. Restore Gently

 Especially those wounded by religion or legalism.
+We must approach others with love and compassion.

-2. Carry burdens together
+2. Carry Burdens Together

 We are a community—church, family, schools, workplaces, and the hurting around us.
+Supporting one another is essential.

 3. Sow to the Spirit

-Through obedience, courage, prayer, and generosity.
+Through obedience, courage, prayer, and generosity, we can cultivate a fruitful life.

 4. Persevere

-5. Live as new creations
+5. Live as New Creations

 Let our home churches—and everywhere we go—see the new life of Christ in us.
+This is the essence of our faith.

 Amen